ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Freezing rain and rain showers before 8pm, then freezing rain likely and a slight chance of snow showers between 8pm and 9pm,
          then snow showers likely and freezing rain likely.
-Cloudy, with a low around 21.
+Cloudy.
+Low around 21, with temperatures rising to around 23 overnight.
          North northeast wind 12 to 16 mph, with gusts as high as 29 mph.
 Chance of precipitation is 90%.
 New snow accumulation of less than one inch possible.
 Little or no ice accumulation expected.<br></div>
    </p>
    <p>
       <div style="font-size:120%">